miketerpak/needs-params/README.md

 Errors are returned in the form of a `NeedsError`, which is an extension of the regular `Error` object.

-When creating custom mutators, you can provide your own error codes and messages as seen in *Custom mutator example*.
+When creating custom mutators, you can use custom errors as seen in *Custom mutator example*.

 Parameters: